• Skip to primary navigation

 A plate of pancit sotanghon, with a slice of lemon on the side, and chopped green onion for garnish.

-If you’ve just discovered Filipino pancit, you must try pancit bihon — arguably the most famous noodle dish in the Philippines.
+If you’ve just discovered Filipino pancit, you must try pancit bihon and pancit canton — arguably two of the most famous noodle dishes in the Philippines.

 But hey, sotanghon guisado is up there at the top as well. 🙂